ThomasMonkman/lookup-iterator/README.md

 | ------------- |:-------------:|
 | **Master**    | [![Master](https://travis-ci.org/ThomasMonkman/lookup-iterator.svg?branch=master)](https://travis-ci.org/ThomasMonkman/lookup-iterator)|

-Iterate one container with indexes from another
+A single header iterator that allows you to iterate one container with indexes from another.

+### Install:
+Drop [LookupIterator.hpp](https://github.com/ThomasMonkman/lookup-iterator/blob/master/LookupIterator.hpp) in to your include path and you should be good to go.
+### Examples:

 ```c++
 const std::vector<int> lookup_vector = { 0, 2 };